doki-theme/doki-theme-jetbrains/README.md

 Too distracted by the sticker in the corner of your IDE?
 No worries!
 You can configure them to be on or off at your leisure.

-These themes are easy to install, there are minimal configurations so you can enjoy the themes faster.
+These themes are easy to install, there are minimal configurations, so you can enjoy the themes faster.
-They also play well with other theme, so feel free to come an go as your mood changes :)
+They also play well with other themes, so feel free to come and go as your mood changes :)

 # Got Contributions, fun ideas, or issues?